KaairaGupta/KaairaGupta.github.io/_posts/2020-06-17-testing-libcamera-on-virtme.markdown

 image: libcamera1.png
 tags: [libcamera]
 categories: [Outreachy-Linux]
 description: This write-up highlights how one can use Virtme, which is a QEMU wrapper used to run a virtualized Linux kernel, to test the changes made in libcamera on the latest kernel.
-Virtme is
+Virtme is..
 ---
 ### What this blog is about

 This write-up highlights how one can use [Virtme](https://github.com/amluto/virtme), which is a QEMU wrapper used to run a virtualized Linux kernel, to test the changes made in [libcamera](https://libcamera.org/index.html) on the latest kernel.

-Virtme is good in the sense that it is easy to use, and makes testing kernel changes quite simple, without rebooting the entire system again and again.
+Virtme is good in the sense that it is easy to use, and makes testing kernel changes quite simple, without having to reboot the entire system again and again.
 I will walk through how we can use qcam, which is a testing application of libcamera, inside virtme.

 ### The steps